$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 Timing Strategy: The Bundled Filing Advantage

-If your H-1B spouse's status extension is coming up around the same time, coordinate filings.
-Submit the I-129 (H-1B extension), I-539 (H-4 extension), and I-765 (H-4 EAD) together.
-While USCIS is no longer required to adjudicate these concurrently, many service centers still bundle them as a courtesy — especially when the H-1B uses premium processing.
+If your H-1B spouse's status extension is coming up around the same time, coordinate filings according to the current instructions for each form.
+Where permitted, submit the I-129 (H-1B extension), I-539 (H-4 extension), and I-765 (H-4 EAD) together.
+While USCIS is no longer required to adjudicate these concurrently, it may bundle them as a courtesy when the H-1B uses premium processing.

 The H-4 EAD Career Continuity Toolkit includes a renewal countdown calendar, pre-filled document checklist, and bundled filing strategy guide designed specifically for the post-auto-extension environment.